daffainfo/ctf-writeup/BlueHens CTF 2023/Just Cat The Flask 1/README.md

 > https://bluehens-cat-the-flask.chals.io/greeting/hi

 ## About the Challenge
-We were given a website without a source code, every input after `/greeting/*` is reflected in the website
+We were given a website without the source code, every input after `/greeting/*` is reflected in the website

 ![preview](images/preview.png)